Vicarious Or Supportive Sport Parents

 Supportive mothers and fathers provide an environment that remains safe.

 They don’t try to solve their kid’s concerns.
-They encourage their child to think for themselves, come up with their solutions and handle their outcomes.
+They encourage their children to think for themselves, come up with their solutions and handle their outcomes.
 Home is not a fan base.
 Athletes can rest assured that in the house, no matter how they perform, their identity is not just as an athlete.
 They have unconditional love and support.
+But, if they do need a house-cleaning service, or regular cleaning service to repair any emotional damage, one is available.
 Lastly, these children aren’t nagged about their preparation or whether they are nervous before important performances.

 - Supportive sport parents attend from a distance.

 - Supportive parents ensure their son or daughter assumes responsibility, not blaming coaches or situations.

 - Supportive parents know their son or daughter’s performance is just a shadow of them, not a reflection.

 - Supportive parents make sure they aren’t over the top.

 - Supportive parents are aware of the long-term